semaphoreci/docs/docs/reference/semaphore-changelog.md

 - `push` and `pull` commands now have an output on success.
 - Fixed the issue where the name of the file got changed to the parent directory name in some cases.
 - Fixed the issue where the dot at the start of the directory name was not preserved.
-- If the `SEMAPHORE_WORKFLOW_ID` variable is not set `artifact push workflow` will now fail.
+- If the `SEMAPHORE_WORKFLOW_ID` variable is not set, `artifact push workflow` will now fail.
-- Added new alias for `artifact yank`, from now on artifacts can be deleted by running `artifact delete` too.
+- Added a new alias for `artifact yank`; from now on artifacts can also be deleted by running `artifact delete`.

-Check our [Artifact CLI](https://docs.semaphoreci.com/reference/artifact-cli-reference/) documentation page to learn more about artifacts.
+Check our [Artifact CLI](https://docs.semaphoreci.com/reference/artifact-cli-reference/) documentation to learn more about artifacts.

 ### Week of February 15, 2021
 **(Improved) Ubuntu 18.04 image update**